COVID-19: Tips & Resources for Psychiatric-Mental Health Nurses

 Coping During a Stressful Time

-TIP: Be on the lookout for the symptoms of secondary traumatic stress in yourself and check out these strategies for nurses on managing stress.
+TIP: Be on the lookout for the symptoms of traumatic stress in yourself and check out these strategies for nurses on managing stress.

 Symptoms of Secondary Traumatic Stress